 Covered Put Explained

-Traders that use the Covered Put strategy will receive the initial credit from shorting the stock, as well as the option premium from selling the associated put option.
+Investors that trade the Covered Put will receive an initial credit from shorting the stock as well as the option premium from selling the associated put option.
 In this way you are increasing your probability of profit.

-A covered put strategy becomes profitable when the associated option expire with the market stock price below the credit received above the initial short stock price.
-The underlying can go up a little bit (the credit received), stay the same, or go down and the trade will be profitable.
+A covered put strategy becomes profitable when the associated option expire with the market stock price below the credit received and above the initial short stock price.
+The underlying can go up a little bit (the credit received), stays the same, or go down and the trade will be profitable.

 Calculating max profit